Bouvier Des Flandres Dogs

-With consistent training, the breed will learn the command for life and are generally very responsive to their owners wishes.
-Recall is excellent and they enjoy taking part in competitions such as Flyball, agility and obedience.
+With consistent training, the BDF will become very obedient, generally very responsive to their owner's wishes.
+Recall is excellent and they enjoy taking part in competitions such as Flyball, agility, and obedience.

-Bouvoirs need a lot of exercise and will appreciate a long run every day.
-They like to play games and are loyal, so a game of 'fetch' will tire them out and strengthen the bound with you.
+The BDF needs lots of exercise and will appreciate a long run every day.
+They like to play games and are loyal, so a game of 'fetch' will tire them out and strengthen their bond with you.

-Their coat needs regular grooming at least 3 times a year.
-Brushing very few days will prevent the hair falling out all over your home and the fur around feet need regular cutting.
-They are said to be good for allergy sufferers as they moult fairly little.
+This breed's coat needs regular grooming, at least three times a year.
+Brushing very few days will prevent the hair falling out and covering your furniture, and the fur around their feet needs regular trimming.
+They are hypoallergenic, good for allergy sufferers, molting fairly little.

-Bouvir des flandres have a steadfast and stoic temperament.
-They are loving of family but disinterested or mistrusting of strangers which makes them a good guard dog.
-Being powerful dogs they are quite formiddable but sometimes they can be lazy so regular walks and training are needed to keep them lean in body and mind.
+Bouvier des Flandres are steadfast, steady, and stoic.
+They are loving within their human family, but disinterested or mistrusting of strangers.
+This makes them good guard dogs.
+Being large and powerful they look quite formidable, but this does not mean they are aggressive.
+Sometimes they can be lazy, so regular walks and training are needed to keep them healthy in both body and mind.

-Health problems that may affect Bouvir des flandres include canine hip dysplasia (CHD), elbow dysplasia, cancer, heart disease, hypothyroidism and eye disease including progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness).
+The Bouvier des Flandres is prone to canine hip dysplasia (CHD), elbow dysplasia, cancer, heart disease, hypothyroidism, cataracts, and eye disease including progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness).

 - Status: Common